Monday, Jun 11, 2012

 Anyway, back to the infographic.
 For just $45 a site’s primary keyword was pushed down to the second page.
 Another 26 keywords dropped as well (by an average of 9 positions).
 This is all in just a few weeks.
 Very interesting results indeed…

-I’d love to hear your thoughts on negative SEO.
 Do you think it’s something we have to protect ourselves from in the future?
 Will Google cut down on such tactics?
 Is it here to stay?
+In my opinion negative SEO is (unfortunately) only going to increase in the future.